xaviermignot/xaviermignot.github.io/_drafts/bicep-app-service-slots.md

 title: "Azure App Service, deployment slots (with configuration !) and Bicep"
 tags: [azure, bicep, app-service]
 img_path: /assets/img/bicep-app-service-slots
+image:
+  path: banner.png
 ---

-Following my [previous post]({% post_url 2022-12-24-terraform-app-service-slots %}) about blue-green deployment with Azure App Services and Terraform, I wanted to do the same thing using Bicep.
-I have started from the same demo, rewritten the IaC parts in Bicep, and adapted the GitHub Actions workflows accordingly.
+This is the second and last post of the series about deploying Azure App Services with Bicep.
+In the [first episode]({% post_url 2023-02-09-app-service-bicep-github-actions %}), we have create an App Service with Bicep, and deployed some code to it, all with the help of GitHub Actions.
+This time we will add blue-green deployment on top of that, using deployment slots.
+Why shall we do that ?
+Because it will make our upcoming deployment smoother, without any downtime.
+Let's go !

 ## GitHub repository !

 As always all code described here can be found on my [GitHub](https://github.com/xaviermignot/bicep-app-service-slots), with all the instructions in a README to run the demo by yourself.
 The demo consists in an ASP.NET web, Bicep code and GitHub Actions workflows.
-I will not dig too much into the App Services parts of the Bicep code in the post, you can check it in the repo if you need.

 ## What is blue-green deployment anyway ?

-Blue-green deployment have several definitions, we will stick here to the one from [Wikipedia](https://en.wikipedia.org/wiki/Blue-green_deployment).
+Blue-green deployment has several definitions, we will stick here to the one from [Wikipedia](https://en.wikipedia.org/wiki/Blue-green_deployment).
 Let's say we want to manage two version of our application: a _blue_ one and a _green_ one.
 The lifecycle of our app will follow these steps:
 1. We start with the _blue_ version in production and the _green_ version in staging
 2. _green_ is the future version so we work by making changes on it